1970 Chevrolet Chevelle SS 454 LS6

 Ok, let’s get to the heart of this beast, shall we?

-When you pull the pins and open the hood, you will find a beautifully detailed engine bay which houses the original numbers matching 454/450hp LS6 motor (correct suffix code & partial VIN), which is linked to the original numbers matching M22 ‘Rock Crusher’ 4-Speed transmission (correct Muncie stamp & partial VIN), which feeds power to the original asphalt shredding 4.10 Performance rear axle.
-Again, all casting numbers, date-codes, VIN stamps, engine component numbers, etc, have been verified, documented & photographed.
+When you pull the pins and open the hood, you will find a beautifully detailed engine bay which houses the numbers matching 454/450hp LS6 motor (correct suffix code & partial VIN), which is linked to the numbers matching M22 ‘Rock Crusher’ 4-Speed transmission (correct Muncie stamp & partial VIN), which feeds power to the original asphalt shredding 4.10 Performance rear axle.
+All drivetrain components have been documented & photographed.
+It is of the opinion of the experts who have viewed these numbers/stampings, that the motor, transmission & rear axle are indeed numbers matching, which we agree with 100%.
 If you are a ‘serious’ buyer and wish to see these photographs, you can call me anytime and I will provide them upon request.
 Of course, the factory original build sheet goes w/ the car, not one of these ‘fake’ build sheets that you see so often these days.
 This beautiful LS6 fires up instantly and runs & drives like you would expect from one of the all-time great muscle cars.
 She’s got loads of power & torque and pulls HARD through all four gears.
 She drives beautifully w/ no rattles, squeaks or unwanted vibrations, even on skinny Firestone Polyglas tires.
 Documentation includes: original Owner’s Manual, original 1970 Chevrolet Service Manual, original 1970 Chevrolet Overhaul Manual, original Dealer Brochure, original Dealership Poster, stacks of receipts for restoration work performed, detailed number verification sheets, and of course, the factory original Broadcast Sheet.

 If you have been searching for an original numbers matching and fully documented 1970 Chevrolet Chevelle SS 454 LS6 in the right color combination and the right options, you will be hard pressed to find a better example anywhere @ any price!